ecemisildar/assignment_2_2022/README.md

       #if it is c call cancel goal

-The remaining part of the node A is just publishes the current position of the robot.
+The remaining part of the node A just publishes the current position of the robot.
 It has a structure like below:

     def odom callback():
-      #extracts position and velocity data from the the topic
+      #extracts position and velocity data from the topic
       #then creates a custom message called RobotState
-      #then assignes these variables to the custom message
+      #then assign these variables to the custom message

-After that  there is a node initialization and odometry subscriber
+After that,  there is a node initialization and odometry subscriber